TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 If you look closely at the beginning of each line, you will observe the repeating pattern of "@, *sequence*, +, *quality*" for every fourth lines.

 You can use the arrow keys on your keyboard to get a very real feeling about length of some of these reads.
 Remember that since every forth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: It mostly looks like a random garble.

-Wikipedia is a good place to learn more about the fastq format (https://en.wikipedia.org/wiki/FASTQ_format) which is widely used in biological sequencing workflows.

 ## Quality control and filtering of the raw reads 🛂